dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-## Integrate the waitForLogin step at the Root scope
+## Integrating the waitForLogin step at the Root scope

-As part of the setup, our `RootInteractor` already conforms to the `RootActionableItem` protocol.
-In this section, we just need to make it compile by providing the necessary implementations.
+The `RootInteractor` already conforms to the `RootActionableItem` protocol.
+Now, we just need to make the `RootInteractor` compile by providing the required implementations.

-Let's implement the new `waitForLogin` method in the `RootInteractor`.
+First, we'll implement the protocol's `waitForLogin` method in the `RootInteractor`.
 Each scope's interactor is always the actionable item for that scope.

-Since the "wait for login" action is asynchronous, it's best we use Rx in this case.
-We first declare a `ReplaySubject` that holds the `LoggedInActionableItem`, in the `RootInteractor`.
-We use a `ReplaySubject` because once we are logged in, we don't want to wait for the "next" login.
+Because the "wait for login" action is asynchronous, it's best we use Rx for the implementation.
+We first declare a `ReplaySubject` constant that holds the `LoggedInActionableItem` in the `RootInteractor`:

 ```swift
 private let loggedInActionableItemSubject = ReplaySubject<LoggedInActionableItem>.create(bufferSize: 1)
 ```

+We use a `ReplaySubject` because once we are logged in, we don't really want to wait for the "next" login, but simply replay the "existing" login.

-Next, we can simply return this subject as an `Observable` in our `waitForLogin` method.
-What this does is, as soon as we have a `LoggedInActionableItem` emitted from the `Observable`, our workflow's step of waiting for login is completed.
+Next, we return this subject as an `Observable` in our `waitForLogin` method.
+As soon as we have a `LoggedInActionableItem` emitted from the `Observable`, our workflow's step of waiting for the user to login is completed.
 Therefore, we can move onto the next step with the LoggedInActionableItem as our actionable item type.

 ```swift
 // MARK: - RootActionableItem